Comórtas Peile na Gaeltachta: History

-The idea for the competition came about in 1968 at University College Dublin when both Antoin Ó Cearúill from CLG Ghaoth Dobhair and Antoin de Bairéad from An Ghaeltacht GAA were playing on the UCD Gaelic footbal team who won the Sigerson Cup.
-They were good friend and decided that their home teams should play each other, de Bairéad brought his time from Baile an Fheirtéaraigh to Ó Cearúil's Gaoth Dobhair to play in a friendly.
-On the 5th of January 1969 "In a blizzard" of snow as the Derry People/Donegal News said Baile an Fheirtéaraigh GAA got the better of Gaoth Dobhair – 3-6 / 0-3.
+The idea for the competition came about in 1968 at University College Dublin when both Antoin Ó Cearúill from CLG Ghaoth Dobhair and Antoin de Bairéad from An Ghaeltacht GAA were playing on the UCD Gaelic football team who won the Sigerson Cup.
+They were good friends and decided that their home teams should play each other, de Bairéad brought his team from Baile an Fheirtéaraigh to Ó Cearúil's Gaoth Dobhair to play in a friendly.
+On the 5 January 1969, "in a blizzard" of snow as the Derry People/Donegal News said, Baile an Fheirtéaraigh GAA won against Gaoth Dobhair by 3–6 to 0–3.
 Antoin de Bairéad himself scored two points on the day.
-That evening at a celebratory Cabaret in Óstán Radharc na Mara Antoin de Bairéad, Antoin Ó Cearúill, Seán Delap, Feardorcha Ó Colla and decided that there should be a competition between the Gaeltacht areas similar to the Sigerson Cup.
+That evening at a celebratory cabaret in Óstán Radharc na Mara, Antoin de Bairéad, Antoin Ó Cearúill, Seán Delap and Feardorcha Ó Colla decided that there should be a competition between the Gaeltacht areas similar to the Sigerson Cup.
 Sean Delap said he would provide a trophy.